1. Automotive

 Hyundai extended warranty benefits

-Hyundai Protection Plan VSCs can come with the following benefits:
+Hyundai Protection Plan VSCs can come with the following benefits in addition to warranty coverage:

 • 24/7 roadside assistance, including flat tire service, fuel delivery, jump-starts and locksmith service